kanjix/FinalSDP/README.md

 - **SneakerInBrandedPackaging, GiftCardDecorator:** Decorators adding extra features (branded packaging, gift card) to the basic sneaker.

+### 5. Singleton Pattern

+- **SneakerInventoryManager:** The Singleton class responsible for managing sneaker inventory with a private instance and synchronized methods, ensuring a single point of access.
+-
+### 6. Observer Pattern

+- **Customer:** This class implements the InventoryObserver interface, providing an update method to receive notifications about sneaker availability.
+The observer pattern facilitates communication between the inventory and customers.

 ## UML Diagram

 ![UML Diagram](https://user-images.githubusercontent.com/123344016/284712704-41c37ff3-bc98-4bac-a782-e08c031b00fd.jpg)